flatironinstitute/mcmc-monitor/README.md

 * [Installing cmdstan and cmdstanpy](#installing-cmdstan-and-cmdstanpy)
 * [Including and excluding parameters](#including-and-excluding-parameters)

+### Quick Demo

+To see MCMC-Monitor in action against sample data, follow this [link to the current client version](https://flatironinstitute.github.io/mcmc-monitor/) and then click the link that reads "View Example Data".

 ### Feedback welcome!

 This tool is under active development.
 We welcome bug reports and feature requests--please feel free to submit